andrew-kirkham/ratecalculator/README.md

 ### Local builds
 Locally this project can be built using gradle.

+* `gradle appRun` will start a hot-swap instance of jetty
 * `gradle war` will build the war file used for deployment
 * `gradle test` will execute the tests